icon-project/preptools/README.md

 #### makeProposal

-This command is used to make a variety of network proposal contents easily.
+* This command is used to make a variety of network proposal contents easily.
-Note that there is no network cit does not communicate with blockchain but just creates the content of a specific network proposal.
+* Note that it does not have any connection to blockchain while making the content of a specific network proposal.
-The proposal content created here is used as a parameters of [registerProposal2](#registerproposal2) command.
+* The created proposal content is used as a parameter of [registerProposal2](#registerproposal2) command.

-**> Usage**
+*Usage*

 ```bash
 (venv) $ preptools makeProposal -h